 \section{Conclusion}

-A quantum-mechanical one-electron model of electron magnetotransport in a graphene Fabry-P\'{e}rot interferometer that explicitly accounts for the structure of electron states and their interference and does not rely on any phenomenological parameters (like transmission amplitudes of the constrictions\cite{Dep21, Ron21, Hal11, Wee89, Siv89}), is presented.
-For interferometers of different crystallographic orientations, numerical calculations reveal a common Aharonov-Bohm interference effect, irrespective of the crystallographic orientation of the graphene lattice.
-Two-terminal conductance oscillates as one magnetic flux quanta is added to the interfering path, which is accompanied by one single-particle state added to edge channels circulating along the physical boundary of the device.
-In the case of geometry made by etching carbon atoms away, the interferometer constrictions cause strong inter-edge-channel scattering that forces the system to establish a local equilibrium and electron transport to be non-adiabatic.
+A quantum-mechanical model of electron magnetotransport in a graphene Fabry-P\'{e}rot interferometer, that explicitly accounts for the spatial structure of electron states and their interference and does not rely on any phenomenological parameters (like transmission amplitudes of the constrictions\cite{Dep21, Ron21, Hal11, Wee89, Siv89}), is presented.
+For interferometers of different crystallographic orientations, numerical calculations reveal a common Aharonov-Bohm interference effect, irrespective of the orientation of the graphene lattice.
+Two-terminal conductance oscillates as one magnetic flux quanta is added to the interfering path, accompanied by one single-particle state added to edge channels circulating along the physical boundary of the device.
+In the case of geometry made by etching, the interferometer constrictions cause strong inter-edge-channel scattering that causes the system to establish a local equilibrium and electron transport to be non-adiabatic.
 The interferometer constrictions host the localized states that might shorten the device or disrupt the oscillation pattern.
-Transport is adiabatic in the case of electrostatic confinement for a device of the same geometry, which is similar to that found in traditional GaAs-based interferometers.\cite{Wee89, Cam07-GaAs, Ihn08, Hal11} though the partial penetration of the electron wave function into the potential barriers affects edge channel propagation.
+Transport, however, is adiabatic in the case of electrostatic confinement, when valley splitting is introduced via the staggered potential.
+It is similar to traditional GaAs-based interferometers,\cite{Wee89, Cam07-GaAs, Ihn08, Hal11} though the partial penetration of the electron wave function into the potential barriers affects edge channel propagation.
 Interference visibility decays exponentially with $T$ showing a weaker dependence at low $T$.

 The results suggest that any graphene interface that exposes the physical edges of the graphene lattice acts as an "ideal" contact in the QHE regime.
-By establishing a local equilibrium, thus making the edge channels equally populated, a prerequisite for the use of a local resistivity tensor is fulfilled.\cite{Bee91} However, common theories of QHE, where transport is assumed to be adiabatic, are not applicable to such systems or (in particular) to graphene interferometers made by nanolithography.
+By establishing a local equilibrium, and thus making the edge channels equally populated, a prerequisite is fulfilled for the use of a local resistivity tensor.\cite{Bee91} However, common theories of QHE, where transport is assumed to be adiabatic, are not applicable to such systems or (in particular) to graphene interferometers made by etching nanolithography.